temporalio/documentation/docs/workflows.md

 The Workflow Execution spawned from Continue-As-New has the same Workflow Id, a new Run Id, and a fresh Event History and is passed all the appropriate parameters.
 For example, it may be reasonable to use Continue-As-New once per day for a long-running Workflow Execution that is generating a large Event History.

-### Size constraints
+### Limits

-::: note

-The hard limit for OSS users is 50,000 pending Events of a given type.
+:::note

-Cloud users are limited to 2,000 pending Events.
+Cloud users have a hard limit of 2,000 pending Events.

 :::

-In addition to the hard limits imposed on Event Histories, certain Commands will fail when pending Events reach a given threshold.
-The following Commands will fail when there are already 50,000 pending Events of a given type:
+In addition to the hard limits imposed on Event Histories, certain Commands will not be processed when there are already 50,000 pending Events of a given type:

 - `StartTimer`
 - `ScheduleActivityTask`